LibreTexts/default-env/README.md

 - [environment.yml](https://github.com/LibreTexts/default-env/blob/master/environment.yml).
 This file contains all the packages to be installed by conda.
 It is generally used for R, Python and C/C++ packages.
 We only install packages available from the conda-forge and default channels here.
 - [apt.txt](https://github.com/LibreTexts/default-env/blob/master/apt.txt).
 Here we install Debian packages through `apt-get` which otherwise are not available through conda, such as texlive and some base functionality tools.
 We will only install from Ubuntu 18.04 APT repositories.
 - [Project.toml](https://github.com/LibreTexts/default-env/blob/master/Project.toml).
 This is the file where repo2docker installs Julia packages.
 - [postBuild](https://github.com/LibreTexts/default-env/blob/master/postBuild).
 This is a shell script which runs after everything else has been built and installed.
-We install SageMath and enable JupyterLab extensions here.
+We enable JupyterLab extensions here.

 You can read more about each configuration file's purpose from the [repo2docker documentation](https://repo2docker.readthedocs.io/en/latest/config_files.html).